edeno/Jadhav-2016-Data-Analysis/README.md

 #### Digital Input Output Information ####
 - **Name**: {*animal*}DIO{*day*}.mat
-- **Description**: The *DIO* cell gives arrival/departure times at the end of each arm of the maze (as indicated by the IR motion sensors at the end of the wells) and the start/stop times for the output trigger to the reward pump
+- **Description**: The *DIO* cell gives arrival/departure times at the end of each arm of the maze (as indicated by the IR motion sensors at the end of the wells) and the start/stop times for the output trigger to the reward pump.
+Timestamps are in 100 µsec units.
 - **Format**:
     - 1 x {*Number of days*}
         - 1 x {*Number of epochs*}